n8n-io/n8n-docs/docs/integrations/builtin/credentials/aws.md

 ## Supported authentication methods

-- Access key
+- Access Key

-## Using Access key
+## Using Access Key

-Refer to the [AWS Managing Access Keys documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html){:target=_blank .external-link} for instructions on generating and updating access keys.

-To configure your AWS credential in n8n, you'll need:
+To configure this credential, you'll need:

 - The AWS **Region**: be sure to adjust this if you aren't using the default region
 - The **Access Key ID**: provided when you generate an access key
 - The **Secret Access Key**: provided when you generate an access key

+Refer to the [AWS Managing Access Keys documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html){:target=_blank .external-link} for instructions on generating and updating access keys.

 ## Using a temporary security credential